-There are many good guides to Burns country, though the first reference point remains the Burns Encyclopaedia.
-For more detailed historical research there are contemporary accounts of each parish community in Scotland in Burns's time:
+There are many good guides to Burns country.
+The first reference point is the Burns Encyclopaedia.
+For contemporary accounts of each parish community in Scotland in Burns's time, see:

 Robert Donald Thornton, The Reading of Robert Burns as Reflected in his Letters and Poems (Unpublished BA honors thesis, Wesleyan University, CT, 1938).

 John S. Robotham, “The Reading of Robert Burns,” Bulletin of the New York Public Library, 74:9 (November 1970): 561-576; reprinted in Carol McGuirk, Critical Essays on Robert Burns (1998), 281-297; in addition to a list of books, Robotham gives citations to document Burns's reading, knowledge, possession, or borrowing of each title.

 J. Walter McGinty, Robert Burns the Book Lover (Kilkerran: Humming Earth, 2013).

 Robert Crawford, The Bard: Robert Burns, A Biography (Princeton: Princeton Univ.
 Press; London: Jonathan Cape, 2009; revd ed.
 London: Pimlico, 2010): PR 4302 .C72 2009

 James A. Mackay, RB: A Biography of Robert Burns (Edinburgh: Mainstream, 1992; repr.
 Alloway: Alloway Publishing, 2004): PR4331 .M32 1992

 Ian McIntyre, Dirt & Deity: A Life of Robert Burns (London: HarperCollins, 1995; revd. ed.
 London: Constable, 2009): PR4331 .M35 1995

 David Daiches, Robert Burns and His World (London: Thames and Hudson, 1971): PR4331 .D28 1971